 Short term banking after a successful vasectomy reversal helps to insure fertility in the event that scarring causes a blockage before a conception has occurred.
 Patients that are having an epididymal retrieval procedure or other type of male reproductive surgery may opt to have a family member transport a specimen to our facility from the hospital the day of the procedure to store any sperm that may be retrieved during the surgery, for use in a future fertility procedure.

-There are other instances where men not faced with sterilization may desire to preserve their sperm, such as working in jobs that involve exposure to harmful chemicals or radiation, military service, etc.
+There are other instances when faced with possible sterilization one may desire to preserve their sperm, such as working in jobs that involve exposure to harmful chemicals or radiation, military service, etc.